fatimamahate/make_the_grade/README.md

 5. User is then asked what the grade is.

-6. Then the grade is updated and the new data is shown.
+6. Then the grade is updated on the sheet and the new data is shown.
 User is thanked for using the app.
 ![Thank you message](./documentation/FEATURE_3.png)

     ![Steps 2 - 6](./documentation/FEATURE_7.png)